Convergence Rate of Multiple-try Metropolis Independent sampler: Introduction

-Geometrical ergodicity is not guaranteed for a general MH algorithm unless we impose suitable restrictions \citep{roberts1996geometric}, and exact convergence rates for MH algorithms are rare to find \cite{diaconis1998we}.
+Geometrical ergodicity is not guaranteed for a general {Metropolis-Hastings} algorithm unless we impose suitable restrictions \citep{roberts1996geometric}, and exact convergence rates for {Metropolis-Hastings} algorithms are rare to find \citep{diaconis1998we}.
 In practice, geometric ergodicity is often established under the `drift-and-minorization' framework \citep{diaconis2008gibbs}.
 But this technique usually results in a very conservative bound of the convergence rate, not quite practically useful.
-Because of the very special structure of the IMH algorithm, explicit eigen-analyses of its transition matrix for the finite-discrete state space case were obtained by \cite{liu1996metropolized}, which results in the exact convergence rate of IMH in the discrete state space (and also a very tight bound on the constant in front of the rate) and offers a comparison with classical rejection sampling and importance sampling. \cite{atchade2007geometric} studies the continuous case by determining the full spectrum of the transition operator of IMH.
+Because of the very special structure of the IMH algorithm, explicit eigen-analyses of its transition matrix for the finite-discrete state space case were obtained by \cite{liu1996metropolized}, which results in the exact convergence rate of the IMH algorithm (also a very tight bound on the constant in front of the rate) and offers a comparison with classical rejection sampling and importance sampling. \cite{atchade2007geometric} studies the continuous case by determining the full spectrum of the transition operator of the IMH algorithm.
 A recent preprint of \cite{wang2020exact} combines previous results and provides a lower bound, hence determining the exact convergence rate.
-In this paper, we impose similar conditions on MTM-IS and study its exact convergence rate.
+In this paper, we impose similar conditions on the MTM-IS and study its exact convergence rate.